Haskkor/virtual-pet/README.md

 * Adult to Old            ->       4 days
 * Old to Dead             ->       2 days

+* Weight                  ->       10
+    * Loose 1 every 30 minutes if hunger is >= 3
+    * Gain 1 for each meal
+    * Gain 2 for each candy
+    * TODO MAKE THE MATHS TO KNOW WHAT WOULD BE THE THRESHOLDS BY AGE

 * Base score happiness    ->       3
     * Increase by 1 when petted or played with
     * Decrease by 1 when grounded